 Olight uses a proprietary charge system and battery.
 This has a few pros and cons.
 I understand why Olight does this.
 On the other hand, it makes it a little less practical for me personally and probably many flashoholics who have multiple lights, chargers, and batteries.

 First of all, Olight does this to guarantee its performance and safety.
 There are enough people using questionable chargers or even batteries.
-This can lead to under performance of the flashlight, but even in worse cases damage the flashlight or even the person in question.
+This can lead to underperformance of the flashlight, but even in worse cases damage the flashlight or even the person in question.
 So, I can totally understand that they include a proprietary battery and charger.
 This is the way how they can guarantee what they claim is achievable.
 And from my testing Olight specs are usually on the conservative side.
 When Olight claims a max output of 1800 lumens, you can trust that this is true.

 On the other hand, I personally like to have spare batteries with me and charge multiple batteries outside the flashlight.
 This helps me to use the flashlight while charging the battery, if necessary.
 You'd have to have a second Olight to charge the battery while using the other flashlight.

-I can't measure the parasitic drain because of the way its built.
+I can't measure the parasitic drain because of the way it's built.
 But you can unscrew the tailcap for a mechanical lockout.
 That would improve its battery life.

 The Olight MCC3 charge cable that was included is supposed to pull 2A.
-My USB charger could only reach to about 1.7A, but that is still not bad for a charge speed.
+My USB charger could only reach to about 1.7A, but that is still not bad for a charging speed.
 It charged the battery in about 4.5 hours.
 Right after I finished the runtime tests, the battery was not measurable.
 And the charge speed is reduced because of the low voltage.
-Towards the end of the charge the charge current is reduced again.
+Towards the end of the charge, the charge current is reduced again.
 Just if you're wondering why it didn't charge faster.